blake-mealey/uc-date-scraper/README.md

 ## Format

-The scraper outputs a .json file with the format:
+This scraper can be simply run to produce a .json file with the format:

 	[
 		{